Aqifcodes/Coffee_Shop_Sales_Analysis/README.md

 - A small number of product categories contribute a majority of total revenue.
 - Product size significantly impacts revenue contribution across all categories.
 - Monthly sales show a clear trend indicating seasonal or demand-based variation.

+### Dashboard Overview
+The Excel dashboard provides an interactive summary of sales performance using pivot charts.
+Users can quickly assess trends, compare locations, and understand product-level contributions through visual analysis.